 State agencies desiring to reimburse travel, lodging, and meal expenses should negotiate such reimbursement with the contractor or vendor when negotiating the cost of the contract, but shall not negotiate rates higher than those authorized by this rule.

-(1) Upon written request submitted to the director of budget and management by the head of a state agency or his/her designee prior to the expense being incurred, the director of the office of budget and management may grant exceptions to this rule only for travel by law enforcement officials, insurance examiners, state agents on continuous travel status for two or more consecutive days, state agents requiring special travel arrangements due to a disability, and state agents whose workday is other than eight a.m. to five p.m. or if state agents whose in-state travel and lodging arrangements are economically advantageous to the state.
+(J) Exceptions may be requested by submitting a written request to the director of budget and management by the head of a state agency or his/her designee prior to the expense being incurred.
+The director of the office of budget and management may grant exceptions to this rule only for travel by law enforcement officials, insurance examiners, state agents on continuous travel status for two or more consecutive days, state agents requiring special travel arrangements due to a disability, and state agents whose workday is other than eight a.m. to five p.m. or if state agents whose in-state travel and lodging arrangements are economically advantageous to the state.
 Other exceptions may be granted upon a written request submitted to the director of budget and management by the head of a state agency or his/her designee prior to the expense being incurred or, at the director's discretion, after the expense has been incurred.
 No exception shall remain in effect for more than one fiscal year.

 An amendment to this rule applies to travel on or after the effective date of the amendment.